20 Signs You’re Overspending (and How to Fix Them)

 You Frequently Forget to Budget for Big Events

-Birthdays, holidays, weddings, they’re not exactly surprises.
-Yet, every time they roll around, the costs feel like an ambush.
-Last-minute gifts, rushed travel plans, and unexpected party expenses pile up fast, forcing you to swipe your credit card and “deal with it later.”
+Birthdays, holidays, weddings, they’re not surprises, but overspending can make them feel like one.
+Last-minute gifts, rushed travel plans, and party expenses pile up fast, forcing you to swipe your credit card and push debt higher.

 You Keep Buying Items “Just in Case”

-A closet full of backup purchases doesn’t equal securit, it equals wasted money.
-Stocking up on things you might need someday sounds smart, but when “just in case” becomes a habit, spending spins out of control.
+A closet full of backup purchases doesn’t equal security, it equals overspending.
+Stocking up on things you “might need” sounds smart, but when just-in-case buying becomes a habit, you’re spending too much money.

 You Frequently Replace Items Without Checking Alternatives